WarnerMedia: Time Warner/Time Warner Entertainment (1990–2001)

+Other operations

 In 1991, HBO and Cinemax became the first premium pay services to offer multiplexing to cable customers, with companion channels supplementing the main networks.
 In 1993, HBO became the world's first digitally transmitted television service.
 In 1995, CNN introduced CNN.com which later became a leading destination for global digital news, both online and mobile.
 In 1996, Warner Bros. spearheaded the introduction of the DVD, which gradually replaced VHS tapes as the standard format for home video in the late 1990s and early to mid-2000s.
 In 1999, HBO became the first national cable television network to broadcast a high–definition version of its channel.

 Time Warner Entertainment completed its purchase of Six Flags Theme Parks in 1993 after buying half of the company in 1991, saving it from financial trouble.
 The company was later sold to Oklahoma-based theme park operator Premier Parks under certain terms and conditions on April 1, 1998.

-Dick Parsons, already a director on the board since 1991, was hired as Time Warner Entertainment president in 1995, although the division operational heads continued to report directly to chairman and CEO Gerald Levin.
+Dick Parsons, already a director on the board since 1991, was hired as Time Warner president in 1995, although the division operational heads continued to report directly to chairman and CEO Gerald Levin.

+Turner Broadcasting System acquisition

-On October 10, 1996, Time Warner Entertainment acquired Turner Broadcasting System, which was established by Ted Turner in 1965.
-Not only did this result in the company re-entering the cable television industry as a national programmer, but Warner Bros. also regained the rights to their pre-1950 film library, which by then had been owned by Turner (the films are still technically held by Turner, but Warner Bros. is responsible for sales and distribution), while Turner gained access to Warner Bros.' post-1950 library, as well as other Warner Bros.-owned properties.
-The Turner deal also brought two separate film companies, New Line Cinema and Castle Rock Entertainment, both of which were integrated into Warner Bros.
-The Turner deal also gave Time Warner Entertainment access to Metro-Goldwyn-Mayer (MGM)'s pre-May 1986 library and the pre-1991 libraries of animation studios Hanna-Barbera and Ruby-Spears.
+On October 10, 1996, Time Warner acquired Turner Broadcasting System, which was established by Ted Turner in 1965.
+The deal resulted in the company gaining a multitude of cable channels, as well as two separate film companies, New Line Cinema and Castle Rock Entertainment.
+Time Warner was labelled as the world's largest media company following the acquisition of Turner Broadcasting System.

+The deal also allowed Warner Bros. to regain the rights to their pre-1950 film library, which by then had been owned by Turner (the films are still technically held by Turner, but Warner Bros. is responsible for sales and distribution), while Turner gained access to Warner Bros.' post-1950 library, as well as other Warner Bros.-owned properties.
+The Turner deal also gave Time Warner access to Metro-Goldwyn-Mayer (MGM)'s pre-May 1986 library and the pre-1991 libraries of animation studios Hanna-Barbera and Ruby-Spears.

+The deal was legally structured such that a new Time Warner Inc. corporate entity was formed that contained the "old" Time Warner Inc., which was renamed to Time Warner Companies, Inc.; as well as Turner Broadcasting System, Inc.